MentalSandal/nice-tapes/README.md

 ## setup
 Head to `SYSTEM > MODS` then select `nice-tapes` and turn `E2` until you
 see a + sign.
-Restart your norns and you're ready to configure your tape naming convention.
+Restart your norns and you're ready to configure your  naming convention.

 ## configuration
-Access the menu by going back to the mods page, selecting nice-tapes and
+Access the menu by going back to the mods page, selecting `nice-tapes` and
  pressing `K3`.

 You can choose different descriptors that will be added to your tape file names,